 Hyaluronic Acid (100 mg per serving).
-HA is a component of collagen, it functions by attracting water to the synovial fluid and acts as a lubricating substance within the joint creating a protective barrier that reduces friction relieving inflammation and pain by improving joint function.
+HA is a component of collagen, it functions by attracting water to the synovial fluid and acts as a lubricating substance within the joint creating a protective barrier that reduces friction relieving inflammation and pain by improving joint function in horses.

 MSM (10,000 mg per serving) MSM contributes to healthy joints because, as a form of sulfur, it adds to the benefits of glucosamine.
 It may aid glucosamine in its role to maintain healthy cartilage as well as helping to enhance joint flexibility and mobility.
 MSM may also relieve pain of strained muscles and over extended joints, and can lessen inflammation and muscle spasms.